About the HEASARC:

 Science Results Using HEASARC Data

 The ArchiveThe philosophy of the HEASARC from the beginning has been to provide immediate access to the latest version of any data file from any particular mission.
 This means making every file directly available via FTP and the Web.
 This rapid access to the data has been a major factor in enabling large survey projects, where access to a significant fraction of the archive is required.
 This instant access was achieved with re-writable optical disk juke-boxes mounted as a Unix file system.
 These juke-boxes proved to be a very cost effective way of providing online access to the entire HEASARC data holding.
 As technology has advanced the HEASARC has been able to keep up with the growth in the archive.
-Over the last year we have replaced the optical juke-boxes with a magnetic RAID (Redundant Array of Inexpensive Disks), which provide even better performance for a similar price.
+For example, around 2000, we replaced the optical juke-boxes with a magnetic RAID (Redundant Array of Inexpensive Disks) system, which provides even more reliable performance and a much reduced risk of data corruption.

-As of April 2010 the HEASARC Archive contains > 26 Terabytes (TB) of data, compared to 1.6 TB in April 2000.
+As of April 2017, the HEASARC Archive contained 86 Terabytes (TB) of data, compared to 26 TB in April 2010, and a mere 1.6 TB in April 2000.
 Files are compressed to save space and speed up network transfers.
-The data volume would be ~ 3 times larger uncompressed.
+The data volume would be ~ 3 times larger if uncompressed.
 Electronic retrieval is the main method of data distribution.
 Current network bandwidth appears to be adequate to satisfy users' needs.
 From 1991 to 1996 the HEASARC made CD-ROMs of ROSAT, CGRO, EXOSAT, and Einstein data.
-While these were popular give-aways, network access to the archive has made them redundant.
-Mirror archive sites have been established in Europe and Japan to improve access for astronomers worldwide in exchange for data archives from international missions.
-The HEASARC site itself sees data down-loads of order 3 TB /month (as of 2010), so the equivalent of the entire archive is retrieved every nine months.
-(Interestingly, in 2000 the ratio of the archive size to the download rate was similar).
-As projects have gained confidence in the HEASARC capabilities, they have elected to directly archive and distribute data through the HEASARC.
-During the proprietary period the data files are PGP-encrypted to ensure security and the PI is sent the key to decode their data.
+While these were popular give-aways, network access to the archive has made them unnecessary.
+Mirror archive sites have been established in Europe and Japan to improve access for astronomers worldwide in exchange for the HEASARC receiving the data archives from international missions.
+The HEASARC site itself sees data down-loads by its users at a rate of order 12 TB/month (as of 2017), so the equivalent of the entire archive is retrieved every seven months.
+(Interestingly, the ratio of the archive size to the download rate has been similar for at least the last two decades).
+Most modern high-energy missions supported by NASA directly archive and distribute their data through the HEASARC during their operational phase, e.g., NuSTAR, NICER, etc..
+During the limited-use period, the data files are PGP-encrypted to ensure security and the PI of the proposal which requested the observation is sent the decryption key to decode their data.

 The HEASARC archive interface helps the user find the data and also provides advanced catalog search capabilities.
 This was originally based on the Browse system developed in the late 1980s for the EXOSAT project in Europe, using a home-grown database system.
 The initial access, via a telnet account, provided a command line search-and-retrieval system and data analysis software.
 The HEASARC quickly recognized the power of the Web and in 1993 became one of the first astronomy archive sites to provide a browser-based search-and-retrieval facility.
 The database system has migrated to Sybase, which is better able to keep up with the increasing demand.
 The Web-based Browse interface is now the main access point to the archive.
 Through an AISRP-funded effort called Hera (link to this), the HEASARC plans to make data analysis capability available over the Web.